 WWFOR has a long tradition of activism and works on a variety of issues at any given time, depending on the interest and energy of local members and chapters, the organization’s long-standing commitments, and current events and conditions.
 We strive to balance ongoing work with responses to immediate needs and events.
 We often work in collaboration with other groups, in official coalitions or as allies in order to maximize our efforts.
-Because we see the connections between a broad spectrum of peace and justice issues, linking with others allows us to address a variety or issues and pool our resources.
+Because we see the connections between a broad spectrum of peace, environmental and justice issues, linking with others allows us to address a variety of issues and pool our resources.

 FOR sees the global climate crisis as inextricably linked to our work for justice and peace.
 We are opposing the proposed coal terminal at Cherry Point (near Bellingham) and work with many groups, such as Power Past Coal coalition.
 The Olympia FOR has an active committee, “Confronting the Climate Crisis.”